harkeganesh/community/docs/journey/Engage.md

 Now you've [learned](https://community.finos.org/docs/journey/learn) how FINOS works, maybe [are using one or two of our projects](https://community.finos.org/docs/journey/consume) and want to take the next step in the journey?
 You are in the right place, learn more how to interact and part-take in any of the activities in our [landscape](https://landscape.finos.org).

 ### Code of Conduct Violations
-Before we start, please know that all in-person and oline interactions must happen within our [Community Code of Conduct page](https://www.finos.org/code-of-conduct).
+Before we start, please know that all in-person and online interactions must happen within our [Community Code of Conduct page](https://www.finos.org/code-of-conduct).
 Instructions on reporting Code of Conduct violations are also included in that page.

 ### Engage & Amplify our message
-As an individual you can play a huge part in amplifying our open-source message by following us, engaging / resharing and sendig us questions / feedback on on [Twitter](https://twitter.com/finosfoundation) or [LinkedIn](https://www.linkedin.com/company/finosfoundation/).
+As an individual you can play a huge part in amplifying our open-source message by following us, engaging / resharing and sending us questions / feedback on on [Twitter](https://twitter.com/finosfoundation) or [LinkedIn](https://www.linkedin.com/company/finosfoundation/).

 ## Meet the Community!
-Why not joining a Project or a SIG online Meeting?
+Why not join a Project or a SIG online Meeting?
 Browse the [FINOS Community Calendar](https://www.finos.org/finos-community-calendar) and know all of our project or SIG meetings are open to anyone and free to attend.

 Ready to meet the Community at large, online or in person?
 Take a look at our [recurring meetups schedule](/docs/growing-your-project-community/meetups) and our [Events](https://www.finos.org/hosted-events) , including our flagship event the [Open Source in Finance Forum](https://events.linuxfoundation.org/open-source-finance-forum/), the global event solely dedicated to open source in financial services.